 The Registrar, in consultation with appropriate faculty, will determine the transfer credits allowable.
+In order for transfer credit to be awarded, the course must parallel the content, level, quality and credit hours of a RCC course.
 This evaluation will be made at the time of acceptance and the student will be notified in writing accordingly.
 Transfer credits will be posted to the student's permanent record.
-In addition, transferring students must complete a minimum of fifty (50) percent of the total number of credit hours required for a certificate, diploma, or degree program at Robeson Community College.
+In addition, transferring students must complete a minimum of twenty-five percent of the total number of credit hours required for a certificate, diploma, or degree program in residence at Robeson Community College.